 In the following paragraphs, we will discuss the significance of the red flag and what steps you should take if you encounter one.
 In addition, we will provide some professional tips for responding appropriately if you find yourself in the water with a specific subset of watersports enthusiasts.

 Denzel James Dockery, a veteran of the United States Navy, designed this flag back in 1956.
 In addition, Ted Nixon of US Divers was the one who popularized it in subsequent years.
-This essential gear, also known as the diver down flag, is something that every scuba group should bring along with them and display.
+This essential gear, also known as the diver down flag, is something that every scuba group should bring and display.

-It would help if you never put yourself in the position of divers while you're driving or captaining a boat since it's irresponsible.
+It would help if you never put yourself in the position of divers while driving or captaining a boat since it's irresponsible.
 When in doubt, maintain a distance of at least 300 feet between your vessel and its flag.

 Safety Advice Related To Scuba Diving